itk-dev/openid-connect-bundle/README.md

 ```

 The property is set to email as this is unique in most cases,
-but this is not required.
+but it does not have to be configured to this.
 Just be aware that whatever you configure
 it to is the argument to be provided during CLI login,
 and that the following example uses the above email configuration.